 Today’s hoteliers analyse new trends to define better criteria and provide modern standards to improve the quality of life in hotels.

-Thousands of hotel rooms are in pipeline and transportation for travel has taken a leap into the future.
+Thousands of hotel rooms are in the pipeline and transportation for travel has taken a leap into the future.

 The tourism industry has a new era of better growth and innovation.